harryjustussmit/IdlClQuat/doc/ListOfCommands.md

 *Given two lattices I and J, returns whether or not they are compatible, i.e. if O_R(I) = O_L(J).*

-# List of instrinsics in ./ColonIdl.m:
+# List of instrinsics in ColonIdl.m:
 --

 <pre>